 For earthquakes, we produce event-specific ground-shaking estimates based on event information from the USGS and the global CMT project.

-Based on these hazard modeling results, we produce real-time assessments of the resulting sector damages and impacts (include event-specific estimates of affected population, expected US county-level electrical outages and impacts on oil and gas production in the Gulf of Mexico) and economic impact (total and insured loss).
+Based on these hazard modeling results, we produce real-time assessments of damages to client-specific assets, the resulting sector damages and impacts (include event-specific estimates of affected population, expected US county-level electrical outages and impacts on oil and gas production in the Gulf of Mexico) and economic impact (total and insured loss).